 I teach voter behaviour and public opinion, and the use of quantitative research methods to solve problems in the social sciences.

-Prior to working at the University of Sydney, I taught politics, political psychology and the use of quantitative research methods in the social sciences at Monash and the University of Melbourne.
+Prior to working at the University of Sydney, I taught politics, political psychology and methodology in the social sciences at Monash University and the University of Melbourne.

 I am an advocate for the use of quantitative research methods to better understand politics and society, and am a member of the executive committee of the Australian Society for Quantitative Political Science.
 I also teach statistics through the Australian Consortium for Social & Political Research Inc (information on the course can be found here).

 I received my PhD in political science from Monash University, and have a background working in politics and government relations, and have occasionally consulted for political campaigns.